 Sure!
-We welcome you to "test the waters" of a city village in a few ways: 1) through attending the city village's monthly hospitality event and other neighborhood ministries; 2) through one-on-one meetings with persons in the city village; and 3) through reviewing the city village's covenant.
+We welcome you to "test the waters" of a city village in a few ways: 1) through attending the city village's monthly hospitality event and other community engagement ministries; 2) through one-on-one meetings with persons in the city village; and 3) through reviewing the city village's covenant.
 Once you've engaged in these ways, talk with a city village facilitator about visiting one of the more intimate meetings of the city village.

 Which neighborhoods currently have a city village?
 Do I need to reside in the area where a city village meets in order to be involved?

-Currently, we have one city village in the Ole Asheboro neighborhood and one city village in downtown Greensboro.
+Currently, we have one city village in the Ole Asheboro neighborhood and one city village in College Hill.
 Find out more details on our City Village and Connect pages.
 City villages are comprised of folks who live, work and/or play in the neighborhood where they meet.
 The key to the sustainability of relationships and ministry within a city village is for members to see the neighborhood where the city village meets as a place they already spend a lot of their time and are called to inhabit.